-- Sept 4, 2012, to start as Software Engineer at Google, Mountain View, working on search quality.
+- Sept 4, 2012, started as Software Engineer at Google, Mountain View, working on Web search relevance.

 - Aug 27, 2012, dissertation final version approved.